 There are numerous other features and configurations with the Pepwave products – a way more than most boaters will use – but it is good to have these available in case your needs change in the future.
 Some of these more exotic features include VPN support, firewall, captive portal, remote monitoring and alerts, cell network prioritization and rules, dynamic DNS and more.

 For example, on my boat, I have two SIM cards – one for Verizon and one for Google Fi.
 If I cruise outside of an area with Verizon coverage, the router will automatically try the Google Fi network which uses the T-Mobile network.
-If I am cruising in Canada (once the border reopens), I can setup a rule to use Verizon until it gets throttled and then switch to Google Fi which allows use in Canada (or any other country) without incurring any roaming charges or throttling.
+If I am cruising in Canada (once the border reopens), I can setup a rule to use Verizon until it gets throttled and then switch to Google Fi which allows use in Canada (or any other country) without incurring any roaming charges.
 It is important to note, that only one SIM card is used at a time.
 There is only one cellular modem and the second SIM card is used for failover or redundancy.
-If you want to use more than one cellular connection at the same time, then we offer Peplink products such as the Pepwave MAX Transit Duo LTE Router with two cellular modems plus there are other multi-SIM possibilities.
+If you want to use more than one cellular connection at the same time, then we offer other Peplink products such as the Pepwave MAX Transit Duo LTE Router with two cellular modems plus there are other multi-SIM possibilities.

 One other consideration which I have touched on is the possibility of using external antennas.
 We sell a range of external Wi-Fi, Cellular and combo antennas than can be used with these routers.
 If you are in an area where you have marginal cell or Wi-Fi coverage, then an external antenna mounted as high as possible will definitely improve reception and speed.
 The challenge with external antennas is the requirement to have high quality antenna cables and connectors for longer runs, otherwise any gains from the external antenna could be cancelled out by loss from long cable runs.
 Again, this router uses two LTE antennas and two Wi-Fi antennas, so your cable runs need to accommodate that.